Biography of Commissioner Anthony Clark, Chairman

-Anthony Clark has served Philadelphia’s residents since 2007 as Commissioner; and as the City’s first African American Chairman since November 2012.
-Commissioner Clark has always been able to find the common ground to work for the greater good of the citizens of Philadelphia in preparing for Election Day.
+Anthony Clark, City Commissioner, Chairman who oversees the Philadelphia elections has always been able to find the common ground to work for the greater good of the citizens of Philadelphia in preparing for Election Day.

-In 2013, Commissioner Clark introduced a placard that prominently displays the Ward and Division number at polling places containing more than one division.
-This was to help voters identify which table they should go to without waiting to be directed by a poll worker, thereby reducing voter confusion and long lines.
+In 2013, Commissioner Clark introduced a placard that prominently displays the Ward and Division number at every polling place.
+This was to help voters identify which table they should go to without waiting to be directed, thereby, reducing voter confusion and long lines.
 The measure was in response to the large number of confused voters trying to find their correct divisions inside the polling place during the November 2012 Presidential Election.

-Anthony Clark was Deputy of Estates and Wills, and was a State Committee Member from 1994-1998.
-He also serves as the Leader of the 28th Ward for which he has served for 20 years.
-Furthermore, he has been an elected committee person for 25 years; and currently is the First Vice Chairman of the United Democratic Ward Leaders of Color.
+Commissioner Clark was Deputy of Estates and Wills and was elected to State Committee in 1994.
+He also enjoys being the Ward Leader of the 28th Ward for which he has served for 20 years.
+Furthermore, he has been an elected committee person for 25 years; and is currently the First Vice Chairman of the United Democratic Ward Leaders of Color.